locki-io/blender-extension/README.md

 One of the prominent features is the integration with Blender's powerful Geometry Nodes, leveraging their capabilities to accelerate and enhance 3D creation processes.

+By integrating with `locki.io`, this addon promotes a revolutionary sharing system, allowing unparalleled synergy between designers and those commissioning designs.

 > **Note**: The product is currently in its alpha phase, crafted specifically for the MultiversX-Encode Hackathon.
 Your insights and feedback will be instrumental in shaping its trajectory!

 ## Requirements

 - **Blender**: Ensure you're running a compatible version of Blender.
 [Download the latest version here](https://www.blender.org/download/).
-- **MultiversX Devnet Wallet**: Before using this addon, you must possess a wallet on the MultiversX devnet this can be create [here](https://devnet-wallet.multiversx.com/create).
+- **MultiversX Devnet Wallet**: Before using this addon, you must possess a wallet on the MultiversX devnet.
-- **API Key from app.locki.io**: Connect your MultiversX devnet wallet to [app.locki.io](https://app.locki.io) and obtain a connection API key.
-This key allows the addon to communicate and manage 3D data from your wallet.
+- **API Key from app.locki.io**: **soon** ~~Connect your MultiversX devnet wallet to [app.locki.io](https://app.locki.io) and obtain a connection API key.
+This key allows the addon to communicate and manage 3D data from your wallet.~~

 ## Installation